 1. The Honors Program will continue to be re-evaluated, strengthened and expanded.
 It has met many of its previous goals.
 The program has added ten new honors seminars (H295) that are unified by a common theme and taught by members of the ordinary faculty from different departments and colleges.
 All Honors students now graduate having completed the minimum of eight (8) Honors-designated courses.
-In addition to those, Honors has worked to establish a Living-Learning Community for first-year Honors students in Buddig Hall, revived the a.
-An in-depth review will be conducted to explore future directions for the Honors Program.
-This review will focus on the mission and goals of the program, outcomes and measures, program structure and size, and recruitment and retention.
+In addition to those, Honors has worked to establish a Living-Learning Community for first-year Honors students in

-1 This document prioritizes goals from the HNS Strategic Agenda for 2009.
+This document prioritizes goals from the HNS Strategic Agenda for 2009.
 It does not include many of the goals in that college-specific document.

-University Honors Association (a student board that advises us on curricular and other matters), and worked with Admissions to develop new recruiting strategies and tools.
+Buddig Hall, revived the University Honors Association (a student board that advises us on curricular and other matters), and worked with Admissions to develop new recruiting strategies and tools.